Todd Gloria: Career

-U.S. Congresswoman Susan Davis had been Gloria's political mentor since they met in 1993, when Gloria was a freshman in high school.
-Davis was the director of the Aaron Price Fellows Program, a leadership program for high school students that focused on civic education and cross-cultural understanding.
-Mayor Gloria has spent the majority of his entire professional life serving the public.
-He began his career at the County of San Diego’s Health and Human Services Agency, and proceeded to join the office of Susan Davis as a community representative.
+U.S. Congresswoman Susan Davis had been Gloria's political mentor since they met in 1993 when Gloria was a freshman in high school.
+Davis was the director of the Aaron Price Fellows Program, a leadership program for high school students focused on civic education and cross-cultural understanding.
+Mayor Gloria has spent most of his professional life serving the public.
+He began his career at the County of San Diego’s Health and Human Services Agency and joined the office of Susan Davis as a community representative.
 In 2002, Gloria became Davis's district director, a position he held until his election to the City Council in 2008.
 Gloria also served as a San Diego Housing Commissioner from 2005 until 2008.
 Openly gay, he is also a former chairman of the San Diego LGBT Community Center and was a resident panelist on San Diego's Prostitution Impact Panel.

-After this, in 2012, he was elected as the President of the City Council.
-One Year later, after Bob Filner resigned from office, he took office as the interim mayor.
+In 2012, he was elected as the President of the City Council.
+A year later, after Bob Filner resigned from office, he took office as the interim mayor.
 During this time, he gained popularity and trust from his community by improving the layout of a revolutionary plan for the city’s fight against climate change, strengthening the infrastructure and offered creative resolutions to the severe homelessness of San Diego.
-Upon his success, he was then elected as a representative of the 78th District of the California State Assembly, and rose to the position of the Majority Whip.
-In the duration of his service, he established legislation to resolve heavily pressing issues in San Diego such as housing and homelessness, gun violence, and global warming.
-He is a member of the Tlingit Haida Indian Tribes of Alaska.
-Gloria completed his college education at the University of San Diego, where he was the student body president.
-He is also the vice chair of the California Legislative LGBT Caucus.
+Upon his success, he was then elected as a representative of the 78th District of the California State Assembly and rose to the position of Majority Whip.
+He established legislation addressing issues in San Diego, such as housing and homelessness, gun violence, and global warming.
+He was the vice chair of the California Legislative LGBT Caucus.

-In December 2020 he became the 37th Mayor of San Diego.